martinwbailey/hydra/README.md

 #### Using Hydra as the primary content type for an API

-An example of using Hydra for a search api is contained in folder 'API example'.
+An example of using Hydra for a search api, written in F#, is contained in folder 'API example'.
 Users enter a search term, and choose a database to run the query against, the list available databases has its own resource at /databases.

 The SupporedProperty name 'databases' has a Range of 'databases'.
-I don't expose this to the client as a resolvale url to /databases, I assume this is an ommission on my part.
+I don't expose this to the client as a resolvable  url to /databases, I assume this is an ommission on my part.

-Because all of these projects were not, publicly available anonymously, we could no use the publically hosted hydra-console.
+Because all of these projects were not publicly available anonymously, we did no use the hosted hydra-console.
 (We should have installed this locally)

 Examples of this are in the 'API example' folder